How much will my credit rating go up or down? That is a very common question. But it’s often tricky to answer!

-How balances and credit utilisation affects your credit score score
+How balances & credit utilisation affects your credit score

 “Credit utilisation” shows how much of the credit limit that you are using at the moment.
-So if you have a limit of £5,000 on a credit card, your utilisation would be 20% if your balance is £1,000 and 80% with a balance of £4,000.
+If you have a limit of £5,000 on a credit card, your utilisation would be 20% if your balance is £1,000 and 80% with a balance of £4,000.

 Credit scoring gives you extra points if you are using a low amount and deducts points if you have a high utilisation.
-All the numbers in this article for Experian:
+All the numbers in this article are from Experian: